PacktPublishing/Node-Cookbook-3rd-Ed/1-Writing-Modules/content.md

 This time the Git remote we just added was detected and became the default answer for the "git repository" question.
 Accepting this default answer meant that the `repository`, `bugs` and `homepage` fields were added to `package.json`.

-A repository field in the `package.json` is an important addition when it comes to publishing open source modules since it will be rendered on the corresponding module page on <http://npmjs.com>.
-Packages without a corresponding repository where code can be perused prior to download are far less likely to be installed and used.
+A repository field in the `package.json` is an important addition when it comes to publishing open source modules since it will be rendered as a link on the modules information page on <http://npmjs.com>.

+A repository link enables potential users to peruse the code prior to installation.
+Modules that can't be viewed prior to installation are far less likely to be used.

 #### Versioning

 * npm version patch etc

+### See also

 ## Installing Dependencies